-With the meteoric rise of resin bound gravel sweeping across the UK, contractors are heavily reliant on the most important piece of equipment in their van, the Forced Action Mixer.
-As it is absolutely imperative that aggregate and resin is combined evenly and quickly to ensure maximum time to work or trowel the product into place before the resin starts to cure, it’s important to make sure that you have a mixer with enough capacity, power and efficiency to handle the demands of mixing this dense, sticky mixture.
+With the meteoric rise of resin-bound gravel sweeping across the UK, contractors are heavily reliant on the most important piece of equipment in their van, the Mixer.
+As it is absolutely imperative that aggregate and resin are combined evenly and quickly to ensure maximum time to work or trowel the product into place before the resin starts to cure, it’s important to make sure that you have a mixer with enough capacity, power, and efficiency to handle the demands of mixing this dense, sticky mixture.

-For more information on our SoRoTo forced action mixers, download our product guide from the downloads tab.
-If you have questions regarding forced action mixers or any of our other products, please do not hesitate to get in touch with a member of our knowledgeable and helpful team.
+For more information on our SoRoTo mixers, download our product guide from the downloads tab.
+If you have questions regarding mixers or any of our other products, please do not hesitate to get in touch with a member of our knowledgeable and helpful team.

-Yes, all of our new SoRoTo forced action mixers come with a 2 year return to base warranty.
+Yes, all of our new SoRoTo mixers come with a 2 year return to base warranty.

-A: SoRoTo forced action mixers are versatile machines that can mix a wide range of materials including resin bound gravel, concrete, cement, sand & cement, plaster, mortar, lime mortar, tile adhesive, epoxy resin, screed & paint.
+SoRoTo mixers are versatile machines that can mix a wide range of materials including resin bound gravel, concrete, cement, sand & cement, plaster, mortar, lime mortar, tile adhesive, epoxy resin, screed & paint.

-Unlike many other manufacturers of forced action mixers, the model number of a SoRoTo mixer is the actual mixing capacity of the pan.
-E.g. the SoRoTo 100L forced action mixer has a mixing capacity of 100 litres.
-A typical 4-bag, 100kg mix of 1-5mm gravel and a 6.5-7.5kg bucket of resin will fit perfectly into a SoRoTo 100L forced action mixer.
+Unlike many other manufacturers of mixers, the model number of a SoRoTo mixer is the actual mixing capacity of the pan.
+E.g. the SoRoTo 100L mixer has a mixing capacity of 100 litres.
+A typical 4-bag, 100kg mix of 1-5mm gravel and a 6.5-7.5kg bucket of resin will fit perfectly into a SoRoTo 100L mixer.

-Q: Can I Mix Wet Pour & Resin Bound In A Forced Action Mixer?
+Can I Mix Wet Pour & Resin Bound In A Mixer?

 Yes you can!
-We sell many forced action mixers in the UK for the purpose of mixing resin bound aggregates and wet pour rubber and SoRoTo is one of the most prolific machines on the UK market for this purpose.
+We sell many mixers in the UK for the purpose of mixing resin bound aggregates and wet pour rubber and SoRoTo is one of the most prolific machines on the UK market for this purpose.

 When mixing resin bound aggregates, it’s advisable to only use steel blades as the rubber blades are not resilient enough to endure the cleaning regime required to keep the mixer in its best condition.
 Often the only way to remove cured resin is by chemical or intense heat which can be critically damaging to the rubber paddles.

-Q: What safety features are included on a SoRoTo forced action mixer?
+What safety features are included on a SoRoTo mixer?

-A: All SoRoTo forced action mixers have a number of features such as: automatic safety cut off if the lid is opened during mixing, thermal circuit breaker, top safety grille and rubber grille lock.
+All SoRoTo mixers have a number of features such as: automatic safety cut off if the lid is opened during mixing, thermal circuit breaker, top safety grille and rubber grille lock.

-Q: Can a SoRoTo forced action mixer be plugged straight into mains?
+Can a SoRoTo mixer be plugged straight into mains?